linrunner/tlp-doc/usage/tlp.rst

 .. note::

     :command:`tlp setcharge` changes the thresholds only temporarily.
-To make the chnage permanent, you must activate or change the related settings in the configuration file.
+To make the change permanent, you must activate or change the related settings in the configuration file.
 Refer to :doc:`/settings/battery`.

 Charge battery to full capacity